tomekz/aws-lab/lab-kafka/README.md

 ## Kafka lab
 The lab environment will host a Kafka cluster of two nodes using Amazon EC2 instances.
+Nodes will be running inside self managed docker containers.

-Another set of EC2 instances will host go microservices that will produce and consume messages from the Kafka cluster The entire infrastructure will be deployed using terraform and ansible.
+Another set of EC2 instances will host go microservices that will produce and consume messages from the Kafka cluster

+The entire infrastructure will be deployed using terraform and ansible.

 The deployment architecture will be as follows: